Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 Is it true that an aloe vera hair treatment could work as a reparative and moisturizing conditioner?

-The nutrient-rich aloe vera gel contains a specific group of protein compounds with an overall composition that’s very similar to keratin.
+The nutrient-rich aloe vera gel contains a specific group of protein compounds with an overall composition similar to keratin.
 When applied externally to the hair, aloe is capable of helping to refortify the cuticles and restoring lost moisture.
 Therefore aloe vera juice mixed with water can work as a natural type of leave-in hair conditioner when sprayed or gently massaged into the hair strands.

 - Grundmann O. Aloe vera gel research review.
 An overview of its clinical uses and proposed mechanisms of action.
 Natural Medicine Journal 2012;4(9).